ec-blaster/magicswitchbot-homeassistant/README.md

 With the default configuration, you can use the Magic Switchbot as a switch, with states "On" and "Off".
 You must use an add-on that is shipped with the device and is sticked over the real switch you want to activate or deactivate, it works like a "hook" that pulls the switch when its state changes to "Off".

 But the Magic Switchbot has another mode that just "pushes" a button and retracts a little after that.
-To use this characteristic (that has no On-Off states), the component provides a service whose name is `pull` that you can use in your automations or from your lovelace cards.
+To use this characteristic (that has no On-Off states), the component provides a service whose name is `push` that you can use in your automations or from your lovelace cards.

 ### Service parameters